An American Girl: Isabelle Dances Into the Spotlight: Plot

-Isabelle Palmer, a 9-year-old dancer and aspiring fashion designer from Washington, D.C., studies at Anna Heart Performing Arts School with her older sister Jade and her best friend Luisa.
+Isabelle Palmer, a 9-year-old dancer and aspiring fashion designer from Washington, D.C., studies at Anna Hart Performing Arts School with her older sister Jade and her best friend Luisa.
 Although Isabelle loves her sister, she often gets compared to her by rival classmate Renata.

-She learns that The Nutcracker at Capital One Hall is casting Anna Heart students and will be starring Jacqueline "Jackie" Sanchez, the sisters' favorite dancer.
+She learns that The Nutcracker at Capital One Hall is casting Anna Hart students and will be starring Jacqueline "Jackie" Sanchez, the sisters' favorite dancer.
 At a Halloween dance benefit, she falls down during the performance.
 However, her spirits are lifted after signing an autograph for Chloe, a handicapped girl, and teaching her ballet moves.

 Isabelle and Jade both audition for the Nutcracker, with the latter getting the lead role of Clara.
 Isabelle gets selected to dance in three scenes, even though she thought her performance wasn't good enough.
 Their dance instructor informs the students that they are eligible to compete for spots in a summer program at the American Ballet Theatre.
 The winners will be selected by Jackie and Mr. Koslof, the show's director.
 Isabelle is determined to get the 4th grade spot despite Renata's attempts to demotivate her.
 The sisters are delighted to learn that their mother, Nancy, will be a costume designer and hires Isabelle as her assistant.

 When rehearsals begin, Isabelle is slow but picks up the choreography for the first two scenes she's scheduled for.
 However, she has difficulties learning the choreography for the Waltz of the Snowflakes.
 Jackie meets Isabelle after rehearsal and helps her get the hang of it.
-She later sees Renata looking upset after what appears to be her mother calling her to say she can't pick her up for an ice-skating date she planned.
+She later sees Renata looking upset after her mother calls her to say she can't pick her up for an ice-skating date she planned.
 Isabelle offers her a ride home, but she refuses, rudely telling her she should only focus on the show.
 The sisters are later given a gift by their parents, their own nutcracker.

 Koslof recognizes Isabelle's improvement during their first theater rehearsal.
 However, Renata overhears him talking about switching the choreography for the snowflake waltz.
-She offers a few recommendations.
-He then adds a new ending, including a double pirouette.
+After she offers a few suggestions, he then adds a new ending that includes a double pirouette.
 Isabelle falls during the first attempt and overhears Koslof talking with Jackie saying that if she doesn't get the turns, he might cut her from the scene and give the 4th grade spot to Renata.